Dragon Age: Dragon Age Legends

 Dragon Age Legends was a 2011 Flash game developed by EA2D for the Facebook Platform and Google+.
 Legends incorporated elements of strategy and tactical role-playing games in its gameplay.
 It served as a tie-in to Dragon Age II by unlocking additional content for players, and is also set in the Free Marches.
 A "remixed" version of Legends titled Dragon Age: Legends: Remix 01 which featured hack and slash gameplay was released in May 2011 and hosted by IGN.
 The servers for Legends was deactivated on June 18, 2012, although a modified offline version was released shortly afterwards as a free download.

 Heroes of Dragon Age

 In 2013, EA released Heroes of Dragon Age, a free-to-play game for mobile devices.
 The game is battle-based, featuring digital 3D figurines of characters from the Dragon Age universe.
 Rather than introducing new lore, the game is based on "what if?" scenarios drawn from plotlines in the existing games.
-The sunset for Heroes of Dragon age was announced in November of 2022 with the servers slated to go down on January 23, 2024.
+The sunset for Heroes of Dragon age was announced in November 2022 with the servers slated to go down on January 23, 2024.